 • Vitamin C, vitamin E, and selenium

-• Omega-3 fatty acids, fish, walnuts, and flaxseeds
+• Omega-3 fatty acids from fish, flaxseeds, and walnuts

 • Lycopene from tomatoes and watermelon

-Green vegetables and fruit contain antioxidants, which preserve sperm against oxidative damage, and healthy fats help to promote hormone production that is the answer to “how to improve male fertility”.
+Colourful vegetables and fruits contain antioxidants, which protect sperm against oxidative damage, and healthy fats help to promote hormone production that is the answer to “how to improve male fertility”.

 Lifestyle modifications for better sperm health

-Habits play an important role in improving male fertility.
-Making small non-drastic changes in the lifestyle can have measurable benefits within three months of consistent implementation.
+Daily habits play an important role in improving male fertility.
+Making small yet impactful changes to one’s lifestyle can have measurable benefits within three months of consistent implementation.

-Exercise increases the level of testosterone and promotes blood circulation in the reproductive organs.
-Nevertheless, high-intensity exercise may temporarily lower sperm production and should be avoided.
+Exercise increases testosterone levels and promotes blood circulation in the reproductive organs.
+However, excessively high-intensity exercise may temporarily lower sperm production and should be moderated.
 Likewise, quality sleep has a direct influence on hormone production.
-Stress management is also important for healthy hormone levels.
-Constant stress increases cortisol, which may disrupt the production of testosterone and the ways of improving male fertility.
+Stress management is also important for maintaining healthy hormone levels.
+Constant stress increases cortisol, which may disrupt testosterone production and negatively impact male fertility.

 • Keeping a good body weight